 The last record of Mary Prince is in 1833.
 I often wonder why I heard "1836" and that man's terrible words in my ear.
 There is a theory that Prince was murdered because her testimony with the Anti-Slavery Society led to the 1834 abolition of slavery in the West Indes, and some powerful men were not happy about that.
 Was one of those men the voice I heard?
 Did Mary Prince return to the West Indes in 1834, finally free?

 We will probably never know.
 But one thing this journey has taught me, is that we are more than just our physical body.

-We all have an energetic/spiritual body, and it remembers experiences it has had in other physical bodies.
+We all have an energetic/spiritual body, with memory of experiences it has had in other physical bodies.
 Connecting with that energetic body, and helping others to do the same, has become a focus of my life's work.
-I became certified as a vibrational sound therapist in order to perform past-life regressions and help others experience this transformative modality.
+I became certified as a vibrational sound therapist in order to facilitate past-life regressions and help others experience this transformative modality.

-I totally understand if people choose not to believe in reincarnation, especially if they feel it conflicts with long-held religious doctrines.
-Personally, I don't believe in anything unless I see it with my own eyes.
-But I have seen it, and now I encourage you to consider... could my experience possibly be evidence that reincarnation is real?
+I understand if people choose not to believe in reincarnation, especially if it conflicts with their religious beliefs.
+Personally, I don't believe in something unless I see it for myself.
+But I have seen it, and now I encourage you to consider... could my experience be evidence that reincarnation is real?